LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/01-introduction-to-kindness-empathy-compassion.md

 ### 1-18 What does detachment or distancing mean?

 When we don’t want to help or connect with others, we push them away.
 Usually, we are not aware we are doing this, or we may only respond this way when we feel overwhelmed.
 Distancing and detachment mean we *feel* the emotion, but instead of being curious, we find reasons why we should not help.
-We might say to ourselves “*I'd never be so stupid*”, “*I take better care of myself*”, or “*It's their own fault, they should have known better*”.
+We might say to ourselves '*I'd never be so stupid*', '*I take better care of myself*', or '*It's their own fault, they should have known better*'.
 With distancing, we move away from others.
 We blame, judge or label others as different from us so that we don’t feel bad about not helping.

 > With detachment or distancing, we become disinterested in helping others.

 ### 1-19 What does sympathy and sympathetic distress mean?

 Sympathy is pity.
-Sympathy means we “*feel sorry for*” rather than “*feeling with*”.
+Sympathy means we '*feel sorry for*' rather than '*feeling with*'.
 Sympathy is similar to distancing, except that we want to help.
 When we see something bad has happened, instead of using thinking empathy to find out more about the experience of the other person, we behave as if we were in that situation.
 Sympathy is not helpful because we don’t use thinking empathy to connect with the other person.
 We only want to help so that we can stop feeling bad.
 We don’t try to understand the needs of the other person and so we cannot really help.
 Sympathy is not helpful to anyone and can make the care worker feel overwhelmed.
 Feeling overwhelmed with sympathy is called sympathetic distress.

 > With sympathetic distress, we are unable to separate our own feelings from the feelings of others.